Society :

 Cancer of unknown primary March 11, 2021 Approved

-Malignant mesothelioma (excluding malignant pleural mesothelioma) February 22, 2023 Filed
+Malignant mesothelioma (excluding malignant pleural mesothelioma) February 22, 2023 Approved

-Unresectable advanced or recurrent epithelial skin malignancies May 23, 2023 Filed
+Unresectable advanced or recurrent epithelial skin malignancies May 23, 2023 Approved

 Demser Capsules Improvement of catecholamine excess and various symptoms in pheochromocytoma May 25, 2015 Approved